NutekSecurity/learn-c/README.md

 ### Rspec

-If you bare stick with me, come on and initialize your rspec testing environment with this command:
+If you want to, stick with me, come on and initialize your rspec testing environment with this command:

 ```bash
 bundle exec rspec --init